Hexagon/abstractor/README.md

 ## Dependencies

 Abstractor itself has very few dependencies.
-However, certain built-in modules dynamically includes third party libraries.
-As an example, The telldus-modules need http://github.com/hexagon/telldus to work.
+However, certain embedded modules dynamically includes third party libraries.
+As an example, The telldus modules need http://github.com/hexagon/telldus to work.

-The framework will raise an run-time error if a dependency is missing.
+The framework will raise an run time error if it is missing an dependency.